Security Label Capabilities in M-Switch Products

 Isode whitepapers are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-M-Switch is a Message Transfer Agent (MTA), supporting submission, transfer and delivery of messages.
-It can be used within an organization (providing submission and delivery) or at an organizational boundary (providing message transfer only).
-M-Switch supports SMTP Messaging, X.400 Messaging (including STANAG 4406 military messaging) and MIXER conversion between SMTP and X.400.
-M-Switch provides Access Control based on Security Labels and Security Label Conversion.
+M-Switch is the family name for a group of Message Transfer Agent (MTA) products, supporting submission, transfer and delivery of messages.
+They can be used within an organization (providing submission and delivery) or at an organizational boundary (providing message transfer only).
+M-Switch products support support SMTP messaging (M-Switch SMTP), X.400 messaging (M-Switch X.400), MIXER conversion between SMTP and X.400 (M-Switch MIXER) as well as messaging over constrained networks (M-Switch for Constrained Networks).
+All M-Switch products provide Access Control based on Securiy Labels and Security Label Conversion.

 A general introduction to Security Labels and how they can be used to provide Access Control is given in the Isode whitepaper [Access Control using Security Labels & Security Clearance].
 This paper assumes that the reader is familiar with this concept.

 M-Switch provides access control based on a Security Label with each message.
 M-Switch can require messages to have Security Labels (and reject messages that do not have one) or can add a default Security Label.
 The Access Control decision as to whether or not to let the message through is based on comparing the Security Label against a Security Clearance in the context of the Governing Security Policy (which will yield a yes/no decision).
 The Security Clearance can be associated with a number of different entities, which enables a number of different sorts of Access Control:

 - Message Recipient.
 Here the Security Clearance will typically be obtained from the recipient’s entry in the directory.
 The Security Clearance may be stored directly (e.g., as an X.501/X.509 Security Clearance) or within an X.509 Certificate.
 This provides control based on recipient.